 - Problem-oriented.
-The infected quick to point out the problems with any plan — focusing on problems instead of solutions.
+The infected are quick to point out the problems with any plan — focusing on problems instead of solutions.

 - Obstacle-oriented.
 The infected see walls & obstacles instead of portals of opportunity — and in turn, they become obstacles instead of gateways along others’ paths.

 - Rejection of responsibility.
 Those exhibiting this symptom believe others are responsible for their life circumstances and are quick to say, “but my situation is different” and “but I’ve really got it rough”.
-In their, everyone else’s life is somehow easier by comparison and full of “lucky breaks” and “good fortune” that are absent in their world.
+In their life, everyone else’s life is somehow easier by comparison and full of “lucky breaks” and “good fortune” that are absent in their world.

 - Approval-seeking.
 This symptom causes the infected to become dependent on others’ approval & recognition — a life that is measured by comparing themselves to the zombie collective.